Our History. Our Legacy.

 In 2015 the continued growth of Deep Ellum and Elm Street Tattoo’s notoriety as one of the best shops in the world facilitated a need for more tattooing capacity.
 Oliver Peck and Dean Williams began developing Heart in Hand Gallery as a private, appointment only studio space in Deep Ellum to provide a high-end tattoo experience to clientele.

 The shop opened in late September of 2016 with a retail storefront and private “speakeasy” studios in the back.
-Currently Little Linda, Carl Hallowell, and Joe Haasch tattoo at Heart in Hand full-time and other artists and guests from Elm Street Tattoo do select appointments in the space.
+Currently Carl Hallowell and Joe Haasch tattoo at Heart in Hand full-time and other artists and guests from Elm Street Tattoo do select appointments in the space.